oscarotero/psr7-middlewares/README.md

 * The middleware is needed only in a specific context (for example in development environments)
 * The middleware creation is expensive and is not needed always (because a previous middleware returns a cached response)
+* The middleware is needed only in a specific path

 To handle with this, you can use the `Middleware::create()` method that must return a callable or false.
 Example: